 Office: SBSB 2136

 Dr. Holling earned an interdisciplinary Ph.D. in Communication from Arizona State University and her M.A. and B.A. in Communication from San Francisco State University.
 She joined the department of Communication at CSUSM in 2007.
 Her teaching interests are rhetorical studies (theory, criticism and argumentation), Chicana/o-Latina/o studies, and gender-feminist studies.
 A motivating force in her scholarship concerns theorizing Chicana/os’, and more broadly Latina/os’, vernacular rhetoric and representations for the ways it constructs notions of identity, subjectivity, and community and operates ideologically to affirm, counter-act, subvert or advance alternate understandings of Chicana/os.
-She serves as Second Vice President of the Western States Communication Association, and Immediate Past President of the Organization for Research on Women and Communication.
+She served as Second Vice President of the Western States Communication Association, and President of the Organization for Research on Women and Communication.